/platform (Visual Basic)

 A DLL compiled with the /platform:anycpu will execute on the same CLR as the process into which it loaded.

-For more information on developing an application to run on a Windows 64-bit operating system, see 64-bit Applications.
+For more information about how to develop an application to run on a 64-bit version of Windows, see 64-bit Applications.

-To set /nowarn in the Visual Studio integrated development environment
+To set /platform in the Visual Studio IDE

-The following example illustrates how to use /platform option.
+The following example illustrates how to use the /platform compiler option.

 vbc /platform:x86 myFile.vb